Tomb Raider for Game Boy Advance & Game Boy Color · Overview & Walkthroughs

-Tomb Raider Legend Game Boy Advance Walkthrough
+Tomb Raider for Game Boy Color

-Lara Croft's first adventures on the small screen were Tomb Raider: The Nightmare Stone and Tomb Raider: Curse of the Sword for Game Boy Color.
+Game Info: Lara Croft's first adventures on the small screen were Tomb Raider and Tomb Raider: Curse of the Sword for Game Boy Color.
+(I've added the subtitle, "The Nightmare Stone" to the former to distinguish the Game Boy game from the 1996 and 2013 computer/console versions.)

 In the sequel, Curse of the Sword, Lara must face a sinister New Orleans-based cult in order to learn the secrets of a mysterious sword and save her own soul from its curse.
 There are nine puzzle- and trap-filled levels, each with multiple maps to explore.

 At the time it was released, Daily Radar said the game had "the best visuals the Game Boy has ever seen, bar none."
-Personally, I'm amazed at how well the designers have captured the "gestalt" of Tomb Raider using the smaller format.
+Personally, I'm amazed at how well the designers have captured the gestalt of Tomb Raider using the smaller format.

 Screenshots from each game are included below.
 (The first and third screenshots in each group below are from the high-color non-animated cut scenes.)
-For additional screenshots and movies showing actual gameplay, visit Pocket IGN.

 Tomb Raider: The Nightmare Stone Screenshots